 I understand that sometimes you have to tackle big art projects and the small permanent markers are not sufficient enough to complete the work effectively.
 That is why I would like to recommend the 15661PP king size Sharpie colors of 4 marker counts in total, with an extra-large industrial ink supply for each of them.

 Their felt chisel tips are sturdy enough and deliver wide visible lines even on wet and oily surfaces without any hassle.
-Besides writing on cardboard, you can apply this permanent marker ink on plastic, foil, stone, leather, wood and corrugated as well.
+Besides writing on cardboard, you can apply this permanent marker ink on plastic, foil, stone, leather, wood, golf balls, and corrugated as well.

 Of course, these king size permanent markers consist of only toxic-free ink to ensure the highest safety level for users of all ages.
 The ink also highly resists water for your artworks to last much longer than usual on said surfaces.
 Thus it is not surprising to know that these markers are the perfect tools for heavy-duty tasks.

 In most cases, uncapped markers would dry up because of vaporization with less effective ink flow and that is certainly annoying to users.
 Nonetheless, the 4 jumbo size ZEYAR permanent markers have been engineered to have the R&D Ultra Air-resistant ink.
 In other words, these pens can stay fine without caps for 15 days.